Manuel Konrad

-Manuel Konrad (born 14 April 1988) is a German professional footballer who played as a midfielder for Bayernliga club FC Memmingen.
+Manuel Anton Konrad (born 14 April 1988) is a German professional footballer who played as a midfielder for FV Biberach.

 Career

 Konrad began his career with SC Freiburg, whom he had joined from Ulm in 2003.
 Konrad made his debut for Freiburg on 25 August 2006, in a 1–1 draw with SpVgg Unterhaching.
 He moved to SpVgg Unterhaching on loan on 27 January 2009 and later, on 8 June 2009, signed permanently with the club.
 After one season, he signed for FSV Frankfurt.